Blast from the past picoCTF 2024 Solution

 Learn more

-EXIF (Exchangeable Image File Format) is a standard that embeds metadata inside JPEG, TIFF, and other image formats.
-Every digital camera and smartphone writes dozens of fields - shutter speed, GPS coordinates, camera model, and multiple timestamp fields - directly into the image file before any pixel data.
+EXIF (Exchangeable Image File Format) embeds metadata inside JPEG, TIFF, and other image formats.
+Every camera and smartphone writes dozens of fields (shutter speed, GPS, camera model, multiple timestamps) into the file before the pixel data.

 In digital forensics, timestamps are crucial evidence.
-Investigators compare EXIF timestamps against file-system timestamps (mtime, atime, ctime) and network logs to establish timelines.
-Knowing how to manipulate - and detect manipulation of - these fields is a core skill in both offensive and defensive forensic analysis.
+Investigators compare EXIF timestamps against file-system timestamps (mtime, atime, ctime) and network logs to build timelines.
+Knowing how to manipulate (and detect manipulation of) these fields is a core skill on both sides.

 2. Step 2Patch Samsung:TimeStamp